StevenBlack/vocab/million-dollar-words.md

 A psychiatrist who believes that all mental illnesses are physical in origin.
 Almost the opposite of someone who believes that all illnesses are psychosomatic, or psychological in origin.

+### sonder
+An emotion; The realization that each passerby has a life as vivid and complex as your own.

 ### sonorous